blackeagle273/slack-ai-image-chatbot/README.md

 To use a preset, simply upload an image and type the command (e.g., `/enhance`) in your message.

 Type `/help` to see a list of all available commands.

+## How It Works

+1. User uploads an image to the bot via DM
+2. The bot downloads the image and validates it
+3. The bot uses OpenAI's DALL-E 3 model to generate a new image based on the user's prompt
+4. The bot uploads both the original and modified images back to the Slack conversation

+## Troubleshooting

+If you encounter issues:

+1. Check the logs in your Vercel deployment
+2. Ensure your OpenAI API key has access to DALL-E 3
+3. Verify that your Slack bot has the necessary permissions
+4. Make sure your images are in a supported format (JPEG or PNG) and under 10MB

 ## Error Handling